maehler/phd-thesis/markdown/chapter1.3.md

 One example is a study performed in lake whitefish (\textit{Coregonus clupeaformis}) where researchers found network modules that were correlated with dwarfism [@Filteau2013].
 Another study identified gene expression signatures common across cancer tumour types using a co-expression network approach [@Doig2013].

-As previously stated, the co-expression network is a manifestation of the underlying regulatory network, but it is also important to remember that the co-expression network is only a very representation of the correlation in gene expression levels.
+As previously stated, the co-expression network is a manifestation of the underlying regulatory network, but it is also important to remember that the co-expression network is only a very simple representation of the correlation in gene expression levels.
-It only captures the state of mRNA in the cell at the time of sampling, and it is not necessarily a representation of the corresponding protein abundance, or of protein--protein interactions
+It only captures the state of mRNA in the cell at the time of sampling, and it is not necessarily a representation of the corresponding protein abundance, or of protein--protein interactions.
 Two proteins that *can* interact *will* not necessarily interact just because their corresponding transcripts are expressed at the same time [@Vogel2012].
 However, if two genes are expressed simultaneously in a sufficiently high number of different conditions, it is likely that they share at least some of their regulatory mechanisms.
 One study exploring this in *Arabidopsis* used network cliques---sub-networks where all nodes are connected to all other nodes---to identify potential transcription factor binding sites [@Zheng2011Large].
-They found that motifs identified in cliques that contained many genes targeted by the transcription factor E2Fa in many cases corresponded to the previously verified binding site of that transcription factor.
+They found that regulatory motifs identified in cliques that contained many genes targeted by the transcription factor E2Fa in many cases corresponded to the previously verified binding site of that transcription factor.